vladpaunescu/CarND-Semantic-Segmentation/README.md

 # Project Implementation

-We used Fully Convolutional Netotworks for Semantic Segmentation Task.
+We used Fully Convolutional Networks for Semantic Segmentation Task.
 We trained for road segmentation on [Kitti Road dataset](http://www.cvlibs.net/datasets/kitti/eval_road.php).

 ## Results